Habirah-Mahmood/Job-Data-Analysis/README.md

 - 4_Top_paying_companies_for_the_highly-demanded_job_for_remote_work._and_require_no_degree
 - 5_high_demand_and__high-paying_jobs

+# Source of Dataset

+I downloaded the data set from <a href="https://drive.google.com/file/d/1KZmnzNo3EKnbpSuQCTVMPT6F3osVue5h/view?usp=drive_link">link</a> (csv_files).
+They are not included in the files I uploaded here (on github) because these files are too big and github cannot support them.

 # Tools I Used
 For my deep dive into the data analyst job market, I harnessed the power of several key tools:
 - **SQL:** The backbone of my analysis, allowing me to query the database and unearth critical insights.